-- Positive predictive ability: It can detect presence of bias, but not it's absence. - Representations are trained without explicit bias control mechanisms on naturally occurring text.
-A lack of evidence of bias is not a lack of bias. - Bias in word embeddings will not necessarily propagate to downstream tasks.
+- Positive predictive ability: - Can detect presence of bias, but not guarantee its absence. - A lack of evidence of bias is not a lack of bias. - Bias in word embeddings will not necessarily propagate to downstream tasks.

 Analysis Over Error Rates